 Q7: Is a cover letter required?

 A7: A cover letter is optional.
-However, we encourage you to include a tailored cover letter that compliments and supports your resume for each job application.
+However, we encourage you to include a cover letter that complements and supports your resume for each job application.

 Q8: What is an eSignature?